 - Feed Data To Your Paid Search Systems: Just like feeding data to your social platforms, getting data to your paid search systems is also a force-multiplier when it comes to targeting.

 AI and Machine-Learning Powered Targeting

 Making the right marketing decisions has gotten more and more complex.
 Personalization has revolutionized the industry and the right choice for one customer may be the exact wrong choice for another.
 This is why automation, based on AI and Machine Learning, becomes so important.

-Your CRM system should be digesting digital cues from your PMS, site, social, and past guest behavior to help you identify and trigger the right message at the right time.
+Your guest messaging system should be digesting digital cues from your PMS, site, social, and past guest behavior to help you identify and trigger the right message at the right time.
 You could do this on an individual basis with a single guest, but you could never do it at scale to engage all your guess at the right time with the right message.
-That’s where a powerful AI engine built into your CRM becomes so important.
+That’s where a powerful AI engine built into your guest messaging system becomes so important.

 Reporting That Leads To Decisions

 As we say at Fuel, “Always Be Testing.”
 But you can’t test if you can’t report and you won’t know what should be tested if you can’t pull the data to make those decisions.
 This is why having a strong analytics and reporting suite is an important factor in your guest messaging solution choice.
 I would break these two types of reporting into two groups: